 The security guard industry is rapidly changing due to technological innovation.
-The shift to new technology is leading to changes at the workforce level as well as on customer’s expectations.
-This blog will look at some of the technological changes that are taking place and the impact on a company’s workforce and its customers.
+The shift to new security guard technology is leading to changes at the workforce level as well as on customer expectations.
+This blog will look at some of the technological changes that are taking place in the security industry.
+We also break down the impact on a company’s workforce and its customers due to these changes.

-Whereas in the past, the skills and qualifications required to be a guard were lower or non-existent this is no longer the case.
-Security guards and other staff within guarding companies are now required to be trained and maintain their qualifications leading to a new caliber of worker.
+In the past, the qualifications required to be a guard were almost non-existent, this is no longer the case.
+Security guards now require training and must maintain their qualifications leading to a new caliber of worker.

-From a security guard perspective, the expectation is that technology will be available to make their job easier and more efficient.
-Without it, security guard companies risk losing their existing staff to those that are using technology and may find it more difficult to recruit staff.
-This in turn leads to increased risk for the existing contracts that the company has and makes it more difficult to acquire new customers.
-Read on for more details of what your clients are now expecting.
+From a security guard’s perspective, the expectation is that technology will make their job easier and more efficient.
+Without it, security guard companies risk losing their existing staff to those that are using technology.
+They may even find it more difficult to recruit staff.
+This, in turn, jeopardizes existing contracts and makes it more difficult to acquire new customers.